arcaneCheco/text-outline-animation/README.md

-# template for threejs projects with reactjs
+# playing with text and shaders

-## adapted from a template written by [Bruno Simon](https://github.com/brunosimon/threejs-template-complex)